makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

     </html>
     <BLANKLINE>
     Message sent to user@mysite.org, usera@mysite.org (and to admin@mysite.org in bcc)

+If you use groups in your Plone site you can also use group ids there, and the notification will be sent to all users inside that group (and you can also user "*|bcc*" after the group name).

 Another option available in the configuration panel is a control to send notification to *all* users of the site.
 This can be very helpful if the site is mainly a forum resource (but can also became a nasty